crubiogarcia/PlotFit/README.md

 # PlotFit
-Fits plots and blocks allowing different combinations along a curve through a collision loop
+Fits plots and blocks allowing different combinations along a curve through a collision loop on Grasshopper Rhino

 There is a small python script for a custom collision force in kangaroo